All Episodes

 He said just the opposite again and again and again and again and again.

-And you know, this whole idea, I mean, you know, Barr is so smart on the law, you could just you just watch how his brain works, so understanding of policy, and you know, had to refute Mueller's claim uh during his take no questions, I never want to talk again for the rest of my life until I die press conference, that he could not recommend the president be charged.
+You could just, you just watch how his brain works, so understanding of policy, and, you know, had to refute Mueller's claim during his take-no questions, I never want to talk again for the rest of my life until I die press conference, that he could not recommend the president be charged.

 No, that's not true either.

-And I can assure you the guy that appointed team Weissman, uh, yeah, read license to lie, Sidney Powell.
+And I can assure you, the guy that appointed team Weissman, yeah, Reed licensed to lie, Sidney Powell.

-How hard is it to lose nine-zero in the Supreme Court?
+How hard is it to lose 9-0 in the Supreme Court?

 Pretty hard.

-And he puts four Merrill executives in jail, but that was also overturned five uh in the Fifth Circuit.
+And he puts four Merrill executives in jail, but that was also overturned in the Fifth Circuit.

 Why would he appoint him?